JonathanHalpern/mice-on-the-line/src/content/stories/charing-cross.md

 ![null](img/charing-cross-cover.jpeg)

-I suppose that might not be saying much for a mouse who has spent her life living in the confines of the London Underground, so let's try that again: This was the single tallest thing Nellie could ever have imagined.
-She squeaked in delight, “Victor, Victor!
+That might not be saying much for a mouse who's spent her life living in the confines of the underground, so let's try that again: This was the single tallest thing Nellie could _ever have imagined._ She squeaked in delight, “Victor, Victor!
 What is that magnificent building?”

 <!--break-->